cyberark/conjur/README.md

 45 examples, 0 failures
 ```

-#### Cucumber
+### Cucumber

 Cucumber tests require the Conjur server to be running.
-It's easiest to achieve this by starting Possum in one container, and running Cucumber from another.
-Run the service in the `conjur` container:
+It's easiest to achieve
+this by starting Conjur in one container and running Cucumber from another.
+Run
+the service in the `conjur` container:

 ```sh-session
 root@aa8bc35ba7f4:/src/conjur# conjurctl server